Lab Members

 Hallie Blondiau, former STEM Prep Student, is finishing her undergraduate degree at University of Louisiana Lafayette

-Haley Crawford, former REU Student, is continuing their undergraduate degree at USF
+Haley Crawford, former REU Student, recently finished their undergraduate degree at USF

 Philina English, former Postdoctoral Researcher, is now a Biologist with Fisheries and Oceans Canada